Sparse NMF with Archetypal Regularization: Computational and Robustness Properties: Optimization Algorithms

 \end{pro} Based on Proposition \ref{ridgepro}, we reformulate problem \eqref{infilambda} as the following MIQP:

 where $b$ is as defined in Proposition~\ref{ridgepro}.
 Note that the last constraint in \eqref{miqpform} does not change the optimal solution because of Proposition \ref{ridgepro}.

-Problem~\eqref{miqpform} can be formulated and solved (to optimality) by off-the-shelf MIP solvers (e.g., Gurobi, CPLEX, GLPK) for small/moderate instances---however, the runtimes become long as soon as $m, n \sim 100$ or so.
+Problem~\eqref{miqpform} can be formulated and solved (to optimality) by off-the-shelf MIP solvers (e.g., Gurobi, CPLEX, GLPK) for small/moderate instances---however, the runtimes become long as soon as the number of variables are of the order of a few thousand.
 With efficiency in mind, we present a cutting plane approach to obtain a certifiably optimal solution\footnote{That is, along with delivering a feasible solution, we also present a dual bound (aka lower bound) on the optimal objective value of~\eqref{miqpform}.}.
 To this end, we rewrite \eqref{miqpform} as a binary convex optimization problem: